 - a.
 All students must be secure during the last marking period preceding the contest with passing grades in at least four courses.
-The student cannot fail more than four courses during the year.
-Eligibility shall be determined only on the date when report cards for that ranking period have been posted or issued to the parents/guardians of the student. - b.
+Eligibility shall be determined only on the date when report cards for that ranking period have been posted or issued to the parents/guardian/guardians of the student.
+To be eligible for the fall marking period, students are required to have passed and received full credits for the previous academic year in the equivalent of four year-long major English courses. - b.
 If a student retakes a course for which he/she has already received credit, that course cannot be counted toward eligibility. - c.
 Students receiving services under Chapter 71B whose individualized education plan is a 502.4 or more restrictive prototype may be declared academically eligible by their principal or designee provided that all other eligibility requirements are met.